Home | About me | Contact | What's new | Privacy | Search

 Overview

 When the first segments were built in the 1960s, it would have been hard to fathom that Loop 1604 North would become the busy beltline that it is today.
-While the southern half remains mostly in its original configuration as a two-lane rural state highway (for now), the northern arc has been expanded to a four-lane freeway.
+While the southern half remains mostly in its original configuration as a two-lane rural state highway (for now), the northern arc has been expanded to a four-lane freeway, with work now underway to expand it to 10 lanes.

 Loop 1604 is sometimes mistakenly referred to as FM 1604.
 However, FM 1604 is in North Texas.
 (See the History section below for more info.)